 Sumatra has lost almost 50% of its tropical rainforest in the past 35 years.
 Deforestation, due to agriculture and mining, contribute to the rapidly disappearing rainforests throughout the region.
 To add pressure to this delicate ecosystem, Sumatra is also facing threats from poaching and illegal wildlife trafficking.

-The Sumatra Camera Trap Project was founded by Anthony Hearn (based in the UK) and Pungky Nanda Pratama (based in Sumatra) in 2018, through a mutual love of nature and a passion to preserve it.
+The Sumatra Camera Trap Project was founded by Anthony Hearn (based in the UK) and Pungky Nanda Pratama (based in Sumatra, Indonesia) in 2018, through a mutual love of nature and a passion to preserve it.
 Working alongside The Nature and Biodiversity Conservation Agency of South Sumatra, the project aims to help preserve the rainforests, aid conservation efforts, find new populations of the Sumatran Tiger (Critically Endangered), develop new integrated data of elusive species, raise awareness (both locally and globally) through social media and education programs, and combat illegal poachers and traffickers.
 They and their team do this through photography, video captures (using strategically placed camera traps), and data collection.

 The project is currently focused on the previously unresearched area of Isau Isau Nature Reserve - located in two regions, Kabupaten Lahat and Kabupaten Muara Enim.
 This area is currently under threat from illegal plantations, illegal logging, and poachers / traffickers.
 The ecosystem is complex, and predominantly covered with lowland tropical rainforests with rich biodiversity.
 Since being placed, their camera traps have captured rare species not previously documented in these regions (this evidence is being used to help preserve the area), as well as capturing illegal human activity.
 The imagery from the cameras has already served as crucial evidence leading to the successful prosecution of poachers.